 The projection neurons of the striatum are called medium spiny neurons because of their size and the presence of spines on their dendrites.
-Medium spiny neurons are GABAergic - they send inhibitory projections to their targets.
+Medium spiny neurons are GABAergic (they communicate to other neurons with the chemical gammaaminobutyric acid, GABA) - they send inhibitory projections to their targets.
 In addition to projection neurons, the striatum contains several types of inhibitory interneurons which may mediate lateral inhibition in the striatum.
-The most studied type are
+The most studied type are called tonically active interneurons (TANS) and, as the name suggests, exert a tonic inhibitory influence on spiny neurons.